OPÉRA DE LAUSANNE: ANNA BOLENA 2019

 Opéra (Patrice Henriot) Shelley Jackson, laureate of the "International Maria Callas Grand Prix" of Athens, in 2017, had just sung Anna Bolena in Karlsruhe..
 With a beautiful appearance, and dignified gestures, the American soprano extends the famous portrait of the sovereign..
 As injustice unfolds around the imprudent queen, Shelley Jackson's voice brightens to reach authority and light in the final scenes, where the sometimes guttural medium and low of the first act give way without any doubt to the most aerial ecstasy.

 Opera Online (Emmanuel Andrieu) Replacing Maria Grazia Schiavo, originally planned, the American soprano Shelley Jackson is a very beautiful discovery in the title role, which she has already performed at the Karlsruhe Opera.
-She has a confident, homogeneous voice over the entire range, with a dramatic low, a sufficiently large and stable medium voice, and a timbre bursting with harmonics that is reminiscent of some of her illustrious predecessors, Leyla Gencer coming in mind ...
-And if the high is sometimes a little short (but nevertheless accurate and powerful), vocalisation is particularly precise and the colorations varied.
+She has a confident, homogeneous voice over the entire range, with a dramatic low, a sufficiently large and stable medium voice, and a timbre bursting with harmonics that is reminiscent of some of her illustrious predecessors, Leyla Gencer coming to mind ...
+And if the high is sometimes a little short (but nevertheless accurate and powerful), the vocalization is particularly precise and the colorations varied.
 In this respect, the extraordinary final scene - one of the highest summits of all musical romanticism - is particularly successful, with an elegant and moving "Al dolce guidami" and an equally impressive "Coppia iniqua".

 Le Temps (Julian Sykes) The music is of great beauty, long melodies of infinite suppleness and tearful accents that require a power of incarnation that is not given to all.
 The American Shelley Jackson hardly wavered in the final scene - even though she had already sung two hours, feeding on a fire that intensifies throughout the performance, able to support the line and invest maledictions with weight.
 The bottom of the voice may be a bit guttural, but this is a singer with a large range and roundness of an ideal timbre - without artifice moreover - for the role.
 Claiming a lyrical vein with tragic aplomb, the title role possesses extraordinary means.